Mick Devine, founder and CEO of Calxa

 Total cost of overtime or total hours overtime worked

 You may be interested in reducing your administrative cost if you have a larger payroll.
+You can track the metrics with software that tracks payroll and other important aspects.
 In this case, you’ll want to track a few other metrics.

 - Payroll processing time